meilisearch/specifications/text/0121-data-types.md

 e.g. In this case `person` is an object containing properties. `attributesToRetrieve: ["person"]`

-> This notation is accepted on all parameters or settings allowing to specify attributes.
+This notation is accepted on all parameters or settings allowing to specify attributes.
 This is due to the fact that several documents may not share the same schema.
-For example, one document might have a non-nested field called `person` while another has a `person` object containing properties.
-The chosen behavior is not to force the user's hand.
+See [3.2.4.8.3.
+Edge Case](#32483-edge-case) section.

 ##### 3.2.4.8.2.
 Example